Fudan-iGEM/2025-wiki/pages/part-collection.md

   avatar: https://static.igem.wiki/teams/5643/pageimage/team/wpn-a.webp
 layout: igem
 heroImage: fff
-description: On this page, we describe 3 part collections used in our program-Grape Yeast, the optimal promoter–fluorescent protein combination screening collection and the homologous arms integration collection for *Saccharomyces cerevisiae*.
+description: On this page, we describe 3 part collections used in our program-Grape Yeast, the optimal promoter–fluorescent protein combination screening collection and the homologous arms integration collection for <i>Saccharomyces cerevisiae</i>.
 ---
 ## Part Collection